bluekaisec/plugins/README.md

-# Help on this Wiki
+# Help on this repo
 Please see https://github.com/bluekaisec/plugins/wiki for information about this repo